 Papamichael’s film Lost Angeles, a dark comedy about a homeless convict who enters the world of celebrity Los Angeles by pretending to be a paparazzo, premiered at the Oldenburg Film Festival.
 His other feature films include Arcadia Lost, about two teenagers stranded in rural Greece after a car wreck, staring Nick Nolte and Haley Bennett; and From Within, a psychological horror film set in a small town in Maryland.

 As well as long form directing, Papamichael’s portfolio of commercials is extensive.
 Most recently he wrapped spots for Green Cola, Aegean Airlines and Coffee Island in Europe.
 He has also directed commercials for Volkswagen, Infiniti, and is currently finishing a campaign for Laughing Man Coffee which is owned and stars Hugh Jackman.

 Papamichael’s work as a director of photography is equally as diverse.
 For his gorgeous black-and-white cinematography on Alexander Payne’s highly acclaimed feature film Nebraska, Papamichael earned an Oscar nomination, a BAFTA nomination, a BSC win and an ASC nomination among other lofty honors.
-His next film with Payne, Downsizing, starring Matt Damon, will be released in the United States on Dec.
+His film with Payne, Downsizing, starring Matt Damon, was released in the United States on Dec.
 22, 2017.
 Phedon’s newest film, Ford versus Ferrari staring Christian Bale and Matt Damon, is the true story of the battle between Ford and Ferrari to win Le Mans in 1966.

 Other films Papamichael lensed include: Alexander Payne’s The Descendants and Sideways; George Clooney’s The Monuments Men and The Ides of March; Judd Apatow’s This is 40; James Mangold’s Western 3:10 to Yuma, Knight and Day, Identity, the Johnny Cash biopic Walk the Line (for which Papamichael won the prestigious Camerimage Golden Frog President’s Award and Reese Witherspoon won an Oscar); Oliver Stone’s W; Gore Verbinski’s The Weatherman; Gabriele Muccino’s Pursuit of Happyness (for which Will Smith received an Oscar nomination); and Moonlight Mile, directed by Brad Silberling and starring Dustin Hoffman, Susan Sarandon and Holly Hunter.